 Welcome to learn about the model of the Convection Cell System of the Earth!
 Sure, it is like magic.
 It is surprising how many aspects of geology can be explained according to physics of the Earth’s mantle.
-Just look at the 100 examples collected on this site.
+Just look at the 100 examples collected as blog posts on this site.
 This is new, useful and interesting.

 The base of the model is added, showing sectors of convection rolls:

 The Earth’s layers have been measured accurately by analysing earthquake waves.
 Entering circles into the layers makes a perfect fit.
 As this can not statistically be a coincidence, the remaining task was to find out the exact shape of the convection rolls.
 The result is comprehensive 3D model of the convection cell system of the whole Earth.

 There are countless interesting examples of how the mantle currents have shaped our world.
 The basics are very simple – convection of mantle material under the tectonic plates: